|

 |||

-The next regularly scheduled meeting is on November 19, 2024.
+Happy New Year!
 Click here for a complete meeting schedule and agendas!
 Available Properties and Now Available New Listing of Residential City Buildings Residential Homes for Sale |

 Request for Proposal The Harrisburg Redevelopment Authority (HRA) issues a request for proposal (RFP) for a Qualified Environmental Professional (QEP) agency to execute the activities of an US Environmental Protection Agency (EPA) Community Wide Assessment Grant awarded to the HRA.
 The project involves the Cameron Street and Paxton Creek corridor in the City of Harrisburg.
 Please contact bdavis@harrisburgpa.org for a copy of the RFP or download the RFP here.
 All proposals are due by 5:00 pm Friday, March 22, 2024. |